Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge

 We first need to discuss the geometry.
 For a general scattering metric, see \cite[Lemma~2]{RBMZw}, the limiting geodesics on $\pa X$ (which make sense directly as projected integral curves of the rescaled Hamilton vector field $\scH_{g_\scl}$ on $\Tsc^*X$) are geodesics on $\pa X$ connecting distance $\pi$ points (i.e.\ they have length $\pi$).
 More precisely, the projection of these integral curves in $\Tsc^*_{\pa X}X$ is either a single point, or a length $\pi$ $h$-geodesic.
 (Note that in the case of Euclidean space this is simply the statement that geodesics at infinity tend to antipodal points on the sphere at infinity, and this remains true if the geodesics move uniformly to infinity.)
 Since our metric $g_{\scl}$ is homogeneous of degree $-2$ under dilations in $x$, the analogous statement remains true for {\em all} geodesics, i.e.\ they are either radial, so that $y$ is fixed along them, or their projection to the $\pa X$ factor of $[0,\delta)_x\times\pa X_y$ is a length $\pi$ geodesic of $h$, with appropriate behavior in $x$.

-Now, recalling the basic b- and sc- objects (vector fields, bundles, etc.) from Section~\ref{sec:normal-gauge}, the tangent vector of a reparameterized (corresponding to the renormalization of the Hamilton vector field, by a factor $x^{-1}$, used to define $\scH_{g_\scl}$) geodesic, considered as a point in $\Tb_{\gamma(s)} X$, is the pushforward of the rescaled Hamilton vector field $\scH_{g_\scl}$ (which is a vector field on $\Tsc^*X$ tangent to its boundary) under the bundle projection $\Tsc^*X\to X$; the actual tangent vector to the geodesic is an element of $\Tsc_{\gamma(s)} X$ (corresponding to reinserting the $x$-factor).
-The explicit formula for this pushed forward vector field, if coordinates on $\Tsc^*X$ are written as $(x,y,\xi,\eta)$, corresponding to 1-forms being written as $\xi\frac{dx}{x^2}+\sum_j\eta_j\frac{dy_j}{x}$, is, modulo terms that push forward to $0$, $\xi (x^2\pa_x)+\sum h^{ij}(y)\eta_i(x\pa_{y_j})$, see \cite[Equation~(8.17)]{RBMSpec}, with the second term coming from the Hamilton vector field of the dual boundary metric $h^{-1}$, and $\xi^2+|\eta|^2_{h_y}=1$ by virtue of the geodesic flow being the Hamilton flow on the unit cosphere bundle (a factor of 2 has been removed from the vector field to make the geodesics unit speed).
+Now, recalling the basic b- and sc- objects (vector fields, bundles, etc.) from Section~\ref{sec:normal-gauge}, the tangent vector of a reparameterized (corresponding to the renormalization of the Hamilton vector field, by a factor $x^{-1}$, used to define $\scH_{g_\scl}$) geodesic, considered as a point in $\Tb_{\gamma(s)} X$, is the pushforward of the rescaled Hamilton vector field $\scH_{g_\scl}$ (which is a vector field on $\Tsc^*X$ tangent to its boundary) under the bundle projection $\Tsc^*X\to X$.
+The actual tangent vector to the geodesic is an element of $\Tsc_{\gamma(s)} X$ (corresponding to reinserting the $x$-factor).
+If coordinates on $\Tsc^*X$ are written as $(x,y,\xi,\eta)$, corresponding to 1-forms being written as $\xi\frac{dx}{x^2}+\sum_j\eta_j\frac{dy_j}{x}$, then the explicit formula for this pushed forward vector field is $\xi (x^2\pa_x)+\sum h^{ij}(y)\eta_i(x\pa_{y_j})$ modulo terms that push forward to $0$, see \cite[Equation~(8.17)]{RBMSpec}.
+The second term is coming from the Hamilton vector field of the dual boundary metric $h^{-1}$, and $\xi^2+|\eta|^2_{h_y}=1$ by virtue of the geodesic flow being the Hamilton flow on the unit cosphere bundle (a factor of 2 has been removed from the vector field to make the geodesics unit speed).